Family reunification - advice

-Family reunification is the preferred permanency objective in most cases where a child is placed in care.
+Family reunification is the preferred stability objective in most cases where a child is placed in care.

 Family reunification is a planned and timely process of safely returning a child to the care of a parent or parents, with a view to enduring reunification.

-The best interests principles in the Children, Youth and Families Act 2005 (CYFA) are clear about ‘the need to give the widest possible protection and assistance to the parent and child’ and ‘the desirability, when a child is removed from the care of his or her parent, to plan the reunification of the child with his or her parent’.
+The best interests principles in the CYFA are clear about ‘the need to give the widest possible protection and assistance to the parent and child’ and ‘the desirability, when a child is removed from the care of their parent, to plan the reunification of the child with their parent’.

 Strong partnership, early planning and intensive efforts with the family and other professionals are required to maximise opportunities for safe, timely and sustainable reunification.